IBUNHABIBU/Bootstrap-Project/README.md

 #  Bootstrap-Project
-This is the HTML and CSS project to implement the concepts that I have learn in bootstrap
+This is the HTML and CSS project to implement the concepts that I have learnt in Bootstrap.

 ![screenshot](https://github.com/IBUNHABIBU/Bootstrap-Project/blob/bootstrap/Assets/images/newsweekhome.PNG)
 ![screenshot](https://github.com/IBUNHABIBU/Bootstrap-Project/blob/bootstrap/Assets/images/newsweekbody.PNG)